techyperry/Digispark-BadUSB/README.md

  # Digispark-BadUSB
-I provided the link of SET-UP, PAYLOADS and DIGISPARK BUY LINK :)
+I provided the link of SET-UP, PAYLOADS and DIGISPARK :)

 <SCREENSHOT OF DIGISPARK>